 It’s important to make sure the patch remains secure — a loose patch can adhere to other individuals with whom you’re in close contact, including children.

 Don’t soak the patch

 Feel free to shower as usual and to get the patch wet.
 However, don’t keep the patch under water for long periods of time.
 This can cause it to loosen or fall off.

 Carefully store unused patches and dispose of used ones.
 Both used and unused patches contain an active drug, so keep them away from children and pets.

 Avoid heating pads

 Don’t use a heating pad on your body where you’re wearing a patch.
 The heat can cause the patch to release its drug faster.
-This could cause an overdose.
+And that could cause an overdose.

-If a patch doesn’t stick to your skin, don’t use tape to secure it.
+If a patch doesn’t stick to your skin at all, don’t use tape to secure it.
 Safely dispose of the patch as directed above and use a new patch.
 Make sure you skin is completely dry after washing.

 If your skin is red or irritated after you remove your patch, don’t worry—this is normal.
-But if the skin does not start to heal in one to three days, call your doctor.
+But if the skin doesn’t start to heal in one to three days, call your doctor.